Do-It-Yourself Plumbing: A Complete Guide to Fixing Home Plumbing Problems

 Can I fix a plumbing problem myself?

-The most common plumbing problems include dripping taps and toilets that run, blockages in drains, as well as low pressure water.
+The most frequent plumbing issues are leaky faucets, running toilets blockages in drains, as well as low water pressure.

-There are a few important tools, such as an adjustable wrench, a plunger pipe wrench, Teflon tape and an screwdriver.
+You’ll need some essential tools such as an adjustable wrench, a plunger pipe wrench, Teflon tape and a screwdriver.

 Is DIY plumbing safe?